 Battle.net as a mobile app is used to access the social side of the battle.net system.
 This includes your battle.net friends and access to forums.
-Of course, it’s a little frustrating when this happens.
+A known issue with the Battle net app is for it to stop working occasionally, and it can be frustrating when this happens.
 This article is here to help with some of the more known issues but the solutions offered can be helpful on a range of different issues.

 Blizzard’s battle.net mobile app not working

 - Connectivity related issues (no internet connection)